Skip to content

 • in an abstract sense: Tone is a system of linguistic oppositions based on the pitch difference (e.g., “language X has tone”);

-• in a specific sense: Tone is a tonal level or contour of underspecified phonological status.
+• in a specific sense: Tone is a tonal level or contour of yet undetermined phonological status.

 This latter use of “tone” is still somewhat informal.
 Regarding the Jamsay Dogon form tégêː ‘s/he was/is/will be talking’, it is equally valid to say that the final mora has a L tone, that the final syllable has a HL (falling) tone, or that the whole word has a HL tone.

-To designate the acustic reality (the F0 curve), it is preferable to use the term pitch (rather than tone), to avoid an ambiguity.
+To designate the acoustic reality (the F0 curve), it is preferable to use the term pitch (rather than “tone”), to avoid ambiguity.

 Tonal level is a distinctive pitch range relevant for the tonal system.

-Toneme is a basic unit of tonology which can distinguish lexical and/or grammatical meanings.1
+Toneme is a basic unit of tonology which can distinguish lexical and/or grammatical meanings.
+It may be either a level toneme (a single tonal target) or a contour toneme (a sequence of targets).[1]

 We analyze the aforementioned Jamsay Dogon form tégêː ‘s/he was/is/will be talking’ as containing exactly two tonemes: H spanning the first two morae and L on the final mora (Gerasimov 2024).